rainsworth/intro-to-github/02_Introduction.md

 ![GitHub Flow](assets/GitHubFlow.png)

 One barrier to using Git and GitHub is that it can seem difficult to learn, because a lot of the terminology will be unfamiliar to newcomers.
-However, once you get used to the GitHub Flow, it will transform the way that you work - and the best way to learn is to dive right in!
+However, once you get used to the GitHub Flow, it will transform the way that you work - and the best way to learn is to practice.

 ## Attribution